True Compass: Critical and commercial reception

 In his review for the Saturday Age, Guy Rundle wrote that the memoir "follows the party line" when discussing the various scandals that "marked" Kennedy's long career in the Senate.
 He thought it was useful in documenting the campaigns that Kennedy ran in the 1970s and 1980s.
 Jonathan Yardley for The Washington Post said that "Kennedy [seeks] to be modest about the successes in his long public life and honest about the failures" but that "like virtually all political autobiographies these days, it has the air of having been written by committee. ...
 It is not always possible to tell where Kennedy's voice ends and that of his capable collaborator, Ron Powers, begins."
 The Washington Times said that "Kennedy has produced a revelatory – though not tabloidesque – account of his storied life and career.
 While the Massachusetts Democrat was not without ego, he is willing to share the credit both with colleagues and family members for his successes and isn't shy about accepting blame for his many mistakes."

 Former television anchor Roger Mudd took issue with Kennedy's version of their 1979 CBS interview which famously did damage to his 1980 presidential bid.
-Mudd said there was no deceit about the purpose or context of the interviews, as Kennedy claimed in the book, and wrote that "I remain mystified, perplexed, angered, and saddened that the senator would have endorsed such a false account in what amounted to his last testament."
+Mudd said there was no deceit about the purpose or context of the interviews, and told that "I remain mystified, perplexed, angered, and saddened that the senator would have endorsed such a false account in what amounted to his last testament."

 True Compass sold 170,000 copies during its first five days of publication, and debuted at number one on the New York Times Best Seller list.
 By mid-December 2009, the book has had total sales of some 400,000 copies and has spent 13 weeks on the New York Times Best Seller list.

 An e-book edition was scheduled for release on Christmas Day 2009.
 However, a planned paperback edition was pushed back to 2011 due to the renewed vigor of the hardcover book's sales following a November 2009 appearance by widow Victoria Reggie Kennedy on The Oprah Winfrey Show.